Readers pay attention when they don't know what's coming next.

 - Was this a trap by her "so-called friends" to capture her?

-Look at your own scenes and pinpoint the obvious outcomes--even if they're exciting and wonderful and do all the things a good scene should do--and determine if the scene is too predictable.
+Look at your scenes and pinpoint the obvious outcomes—even if they're exciting and wonderful and do all the things a good scene should do—and determine if the scene is too predictable.
 Is there a possible twist there?

-(Here's more on The Difference Between Tricking Your Reader and Surprising Your Reader)
+(Here's more with The Difference Between Tricking Your Reader and Surprising Your Reader)

 Once you have some candidates: